Sunday, September 21, 2025

 It is nice though

 Thank you, Kevin for driving that tractor like a champ and making my place look gorg!
 I appreciate you annoying traffic to drive on over.
-Y'all, he made it look easy, but I'm not so sure it's really is.
+Y'all, he made it look easy, but I'm not so sure it really is.
 The best part?
 He didn't run over any horses.
 Low bar but still important to note.

 The only downside?
 It scared Pearl.
 That sweet and sensitive soul of hers was not impressed.
-You do know she's a fainting goat, so it was too much overwhelm with too much falling down.
+You do know she's a fainting goat, so it was too much overwhelm and too much falling down.

 The tractor was loud.
-It was scary each time it came near her goat pen.
+It was scary each and every time it came near her goat pen.
 So she took refuge in her little goat house until the roaring monster was gone.
 I mean, it went right by her new goat area and how's a girl to graze with all that noise and commotion?

 CoCo stood guard like a loyal friend